/

 Mistake #6: Skipping Second-Chance Opportunities

-Many merchants give up on representment because they assume banks always side with the customer, or because gathering receipts, tracking numbers, and messages feels overwhelming.
+Many merchants give up on representment because they assume banks always side with the customer, or because collecting receipts, tracking numbers, and messages feels overwhelming.
 Without a structured system, every dispute feels like starting from scratch.

 Mistake #7: Managing Chargebacks Manually